houdamzn/xo_game/README.md

 # Tic Tac Toe Game:

-This is a simple Tic Tac Toe or XO  game implemented in Python using the Tkinter library.
+This is a simple Tic Tac Toe or XO  game implemented in Python using the Tkinter library and A* algorithm .

 # How to Play: